oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ## Scope Processing
 The authorization model within a Trust Domain boundary may be quite different from the authorization model (e.g. OAuth scopes) used with clients external to the Trust Domain.
 This makes managing unintentional scope increase a critical aspect of the TTS.
 The TTS MUST ensure that the requested `scope` of the Txn-Token is equal or less than the scope(s) identified in the `subject_token`.

-## Unique Transaction Identifier
-A transaction token conveys user identity and authorization context across workloads in a call chain.
-The `txn` claim is a unique identifier that, when logged by the TTS and workloads, enables discovery and auditing of successful and failed transactions.
-The `txn` value SHOULD be unique within the Trust Domain.

 ## TTS Discovery
 A workload may use various mechanisms to determine which instance of a TTS to interact with.
 Workloads MUST retrieve configuration information from a trusted source to minimize the risk of a threat actor providing malicious configuration data that points to an instance of a TTS under it's control.
 Such a service could be used to collect Access Tokens sent as part of the Transaction Token Request message.